May Wright: Reception

 Kevin O'Sullivan, writing for the Sunday Mirror, was critical of Drew's performance as May.
 Discussing the character's exit, he deemed that Drew's "extreme over-acting" and "OTT guttural sobbing turned manic May into a comical, rather than frightening character."

 Radio Times included May on their feature on bunny boilers.
 Describing her they stated: "A prime example of a sexist stereotype: a woman driven beyond distraction by her frustrated desire to be a mother."

+In February 2025, Radio Times ranked May as the 10th best EastEnders villain, with Laura Denby writing that actress Drew "brought to life one of EastEnders' most unforgettable moments," in reference to May's death scene.